From NKAA, Notable Kentucky African Americans Database (main entry)

 - Member of the Women's sodality of St. Anselm's Catholic Church

-- Active in the American Women's Volunteer Services during WWII
+- Participant in the American Women's Volunteer Services during World War II

 - Lieutenant in the Salvation Army (1930s)